tack-k/programming-analysis/README.md

 ### Association

 - has_many :room_admins
-- has_many :admins, through: room_admins
+- has_many :admins, through: :room_admins
 - belongs_to :users
 - has_many :messages